 Common Trimipramine Doses and Forms

-Surmontil is the brand name of Trimipramine and is available in 25 mg, 50 mg, and 100 mg capsules.
-The initial recommended dose is 25 mg at bedtime but can vary based on the severity of symptoms.
+Trimipramine is available in 25 mg, 50 mg, and 100 mg capsules.
+The initial recommended dose is 25 mg at bedtime, but this can vary based on the severity of symptoms.
 For example, the starting dose in hospitalized patients can be as high as 100 mg but requires close monitoring.

 The daily dose of Trimipramine can be slowly increased weekly with a maximum dose of 200 mg per day.
 This medication can be prescribed as a single dose at bedtime or divided into multiple doses throughout the day.